LanguageMachines/LuigiNLP/README.md

 ----------

  * ``piccl/piccl.py`` - Main tool
- * ``piccl/modules/`` - Modules, each addressing a specific tool
+ * ``piccl/modules/`` - Modules, each addressing a specific tool/goal.
+A module
- * ``piccl/workflows/`` - Workflows, each expresses a specific pipeline that combines the above modules in some way.
+   consists of workflow components and tasks.
  * ``piccl/inputs.py`` - Definition of initial inputs, to be used by the workflows
  * ``piccl/util.py`` - Auxiliary functions
  * ``setup.py`` - Installation script for PICCL (only covers PICCL and its direct python dependencies)